ATO’s discretion to extend the 2-year period to sell a dead person’s home

 46. Because of the delay in selling the dwelling was not caused by any of the circumstances described as favourable factors, Richard could not rely on the safe harbour.
 However, if asked to exercise the discretion, the Commissioner would take into account the fact that Richard’s serious illness prevented him from attending to the administration of the estate for a significant period, the fact that he took steps to resolve this as soon as practically possible and the period for which he would need the discretion to be exercised is less than 12 months.

 Safe harbour to sell the dead person’s family home

 You can treat the ATO’s discretion as having been favourably exercised provided each of the following conditions are met:

-- The home was listed for sale as soon as practicable after the relevant circumstances were resolved and the sale was actively managed to settlement.
+- The home is listed for sale as soon as practicable after the relevant circumstances are resolved and the sale is actively managed to settlement.

 - The sale settled within 12 months of listing.

 - The following circumstances were immaterial to the delay: